Do you have a tank top or sleeveless dress that doesn’t fit well on top?

 With the right sides of the fabric facing each other, you’re going to pinch the shirt along that fold line you made with the iron.
 It will seem weird at first since you are pinching the fold line in the opposite direction that you pressed it in:

 Referring to the measurements you took earlier, pin the dart from the inside of the shirt.
+(The fabric should be right sides together at this point.)

 For the first pin, start at the outer edge of the shirt and put a pin in 5/8″ away from the folded edge of the new dart as shown below.
 Then, move down the shirt 1 3/4″.
 At that spot, put a pin in 3/8″ from the folded edge.
 At the 3″ mark, I just put a pin right on the fold.
 That tells me where to finish the dart.

 I like to push my pin in at the exact spot of that marking.
 It gives me a sewing line to go by.
-You can also pencil that line in with a washable marker, but I don’t like to take the chance of it staying permanently on the fabric.
+You can also draw that line in with a washable marker, but I don’t like to take the chance of it staying permanently on the fabric.
 I like to just “eyeball” where I should sew, using the pin placement as my guide..

 Normally, you want to take the pins out and not sew over them, but I wanted to show you (by leaving the pins in this time) where my sewing line goes in relation to my pins.
 As I mentioned before, I stick the pins in in the exact spot where I am going to sew the seam or the dart: